 The future of Open Banking

-According to data from PWC in a study alongside the Open Data Institute, the revenue opportunities created by Open Banking by 2022 could reach £7.2 billion.
+According to data from PWC in a study alongside the Open Data Institute, the revenue opportunities created by Open Banking by 2022 could reach €8.5 billion.
 In terms of adoption, 71% of SMEs expect to use an Open Banking service, and 64% of adults think that they will be making the most of an Open Banking service by that year.

 The tech consultancy firm, Gartner, goes even further in its predictions and assures in a recent report that by 2030, many of today’s top banks will have shrunk considerably and FinTech firms will become the leaders in a market shaped by Open Banking.
 In conclusion, collaborations between FinTech companies and banks are also expected to increase in the near future.